Izzybelle/Capstone-Project/README.md

 ## The project layout

 ### Part 1: Pitch and Problem Statement
 > Define the problem statement, potential audience, goals, success metrics and data sources.
 Host a lightning talk presentation describing two of these proposals.
+The presentation for this is [here.](https://github.com/Izzybelle/Projects/blob/master/DSI%20Capstone%20Project%20Ideas%20-%20Izzy%20%20.pptx)

 ### Part 2a: Parse the data
 > Source and format the required data for you project, perform preliminary data munging and cleaning of your data.
 Describe you data keeping your                 > intended audience in mind.
 Document your work so far in Jupyter notebook.
 This includes parsing 2 larger files at 3.27 GB and 6.33 GB, splitting into equal
 > segments via terminal to enable Python to upload them in turn to a PostresSQL database.

 #### Parse the data
 Upon deciding finally to use the Yelp dataset for my Capstone, the initial challenge I encountered was the size of the data.
 Pandas in Python isn't able to process such such files.
 For those that were in the gigabytes I had to perform chunking, which splits the json files intro smaller chunks.
 Then I could iteratively load these smaller chunks into a Pandas dataframe and write to Postgres.
-The code for this is [here.]
+The code for this is [here.](https://github.com/Izzybelle/Projects/blob/master/Capstone%20-%20Yelp%20-%20Part%202a%20%26%20b%20-%20Parse%20the%20data%2C%20EDA%20and%20Cleaning.ipynb)

 ### Part 2b: EDA and Preliminary Analysis
 > Quantitatively describe and visualise your data, maintain perspective on your goals and scope accordingly.
 This includes identifying foreign languages with